 You can have your POA drafted by a lawyer, who can also witness your signature and notarize the document.

-At DoNotPay, we have an easier and more cost-effective solution—we can prepare your special POA online in a few clicks!
+At DoNotPay, we have an easier and more cost-effective solution—we can !

 DoNotPay is your partner for simplifying legal processes, and creating a POA is no exception!